Looking for the exact list of on-page SEO techniques in 2019 that can double your search traffic?

 You need to optimize your blog further with proper On-Page SEO techniques and Off-Page SEO optimizations.

 To increase your Google rankings you have to have the right ratio of natural backlinks, perfect content with optimized for your target topic, a great website that is Google friendly and nice social signals that show your authority and so on.
-The whole optimization process can be broadly divided into on page SEO & off page SEO.
+The whole search engine optimization process can be broadly divided into on-page SEO & off page SEO.

-However, in this post, we will not be doing a on page SEO vs off page SEO case study, In fact, we’ll talk about how to optimize your article for the higher rankings with the best on page SEO techniques and that too without voiding any of Google’s quality guidelines.
+In fact, we’ll talk about how to optimize your article for the higher rankings with the best and latest on-page SEO techniques 2019 and that too without voiding any of Google’s quality guidelines.

 What is On-Page SEO?
 The Definition